openhab/openhab-docs/ui/personal-widgets.md

 background: =(@@hvacModeItem == 'heat')?'orange':(@@hvacModeItem == 'cool')?'blue':(@@hvacModeItem == 'auto')?'green':(@@hvacModeItem == 'off')?'white':'red'
 ```

-To use an object instead, simply create an object with keys for each of the item's expected states, and give each key the desired output value.
+To use an object instead, simply create an object with keys for each of the Item's expected states, and give each key the desired output value.
-Referencing that object using the item's state will return the desired value and following that with a simple `OR` statement will provide the fallback condition if the object reference is undefined.
+Referencing that object using the Item's state will return the desired value and following that with a simple `OR` statement will provide the fallback condition if the object reference is undefined.

 ```yaml
 background: =({'heat':'orange','cool':'blue','auto':'green','off':'white'})[@@hvacModeItem] || 'red'